Chiapas: Pre-Columbian Era

-Mayan civilization began in the pre-Classic period as well, but did not come into prominence until the Classic period (300–900 CE).
-Development of this culture was agricultural villages during the pre-Classic period with city building during the Classic as social stratification became more complex.
-In Chiapas, Mayan sites are mostly concentrated along the state's borders with Tabasco and Guatemala, near Mayan sites in those entities.
+Mayan civilization began in the pre-Classic period as well, but did not come into prominence until the Classical period (300–900 CE).
+Development of this culture occurred in agricultural villages during the pre-Classical period, with city-building during the Classical as social stratification became more complex.
+In Chiapas, Mayan sites are mostly concentrated along the state's borders with Tabasco and Guatemala.
 Most of this area belongs to the Lacandon Jungle.
-Mayan civilization in the Lacandon area is marked by rising exploitation of rain forest resources, rigid social stratification, fervent local identity, waging war against neighboring peoples.
+Mayan civilization in the Lacandon area is marked by rising exploitation of rainforest resources, rigid social stratification, fervent local identity, and waging war against neighboring peoples.
 At its height, it had large cities, a writing system, and development of scientific knowledge, such as mathematics and astronomy.